Art

-10 African Artists That Have Sold Their Works For Over Half A Million Dollars
+These 10 Inspiring African Artists Sold Works For Over Half A Million Dollars

 The growth in the value of African Art Pieces

-In June 1999 Sotheby’s in London organized a sale of African artwork.
+In June 1999 Sotheby’s in London organized a sale of African artworks.
 Although they were able to offload most of the pieces, the total sales achieved only amounted to $313,089.
 However, in 2019, the proceeds from a similar sale totaled $3,000,000.
-Above all, these figures show the increasing relevance of African artists and artworks over a 20-year period.
+These figures show the increasing relevance of African artists and African artworks over a 20-year period.

-Sadly, not all artists are alive today to enjoy the fruits of their labor.
-One reason for this is explained by Tyler Gallagher in an article published by Forbes.
+Sadly, not all African artists are alive today to enjoy the fruits of their labor.
+One reason for this was explained by Tyler Gallagher in an article published by Forbes.
 In the article, ‘Investing In Art: An Introduction for the Skeptic’ Gallagher said,

 African Artists with record sales

-Our focus at African Vibes is to project African successes and not just their weaknesses.
+Our focus at African Vibes is to help Africans to stop making excuses.
 Success is contagious and we hope the success of some of these African artists inspires someone out there to put more work into their painting or sculpture knowing that the sky is just a starting point.
 The following are 10 African artists with record sales that will blow your mind.

 #1.
 Marlene Dumas